essakirajas/whatsapp-Clone/README.md

 To build the Angular frontend for production:

-cd client ng build --prod
+cd frontend ng build --prod

+(or)

+To test the Angular frontend :

+cd frontend ng serve

 yaml
 Copy
 Edit

-The build files will be in the `client/dist/` directory.
+The build files will be in the `frontend/dist/` directory.
 You can serve them using an HTTP server like `nginx` or integrate them into your Node backend.

 ---